-ABSTRACT - This article describes a series of training web-conferences in which graduate students majoring in linguistics in Australia, UK, USA and Saudi Arabia participated.
-The web-conferences aimed at developing graduate students' electronic searching skills in linguistics, to introduce them to latest trends and developments in linguistic research, and to communicate with expert linguists worldwide.
-They were initiated, organized and hosted by the Saudi Linguists' Society (SAL) created a Saudi graduate student studying in the U.K. Since SAL has a limited budget, free web-conferencing software, such as PalTalk, Skype, How-to Geek and WEbex, were tried out.
-Graduate students could register in the web-conferences for free.
-SAL's web-conferencing coordinator who was a graduate student in Australia invited the speakers, selected the web-conferencing theme, prepared the web-conference poster, announced them in the SAL website and on its Facebook page, scheduled them, and registered the participants.
-Steps in preparing for and conducting the training web-conferences are given.
-Participants' views on the benefits and shortcomings of training web-conferences are reported.
-Recommendations for conducting effective training web-conferences and for extending free web-conferencing and webinar tools to other educational settings in Saudi Arabia are given.
-In general, the participants found the training web-conferences cost-effective and beneficial.
+This paper describes a series of interactive, synchronous online training workshops in which linguistics graduate students studying in Australia, UK, USA and Saudi Arabia participated.
+The aim of the workshops was to develop graduate students' research skills in linguistics, to introduce them to latest trends and developments in linguistic research, and to communicate with expert linguists worldwide.
+The workshops were initiated, organized and hosted by the Saud Linguists' Society (SAL) created by a Saudi Ph.D. student.
+Since SAL has a limited budget, free web conferencing software were tried out such as PalTalk, Skype, How-to Geek and WEbex.
+Registration in the workshops was made free for graduate students.
+SAL's workshop coordinator invited the speakers, selected the workshop theme, prepared the workshop poster, announced the workshops online, scheduled the workshops, and registered participants.
+A detailed description of the steps in preparing for and conducting online workshops will be given.
+Participants' views on the benefits and shortcomings of synchronous online workshops are reported and recommendations for conducting effective, interactive, synchronous online workshops and for extending free webconferencing and webinar tools to other educational settings in Saudi Arabia are given.